Background image

 One of the people on the team was surprised with how well she ran and suggest she join a recreational running group called Crosbie Crew.
 It is here that she met Tim Crosbie who would be her first coach.

 Initially, her success was over shorter distances, but she knew she was better at longer distances and was intrigued by the marathon.
-After the birth of her second son, Dara, in 2013, Diver decided to make her marathon debut in Melbourne in 2014, where she ran 2:34.15, placing second.
+After the birth of her second son, Dara, in 2013, Sinead decided to make her marathon debut in Melbourne in 2014, where she ran 2:34.15, placing second.

-The time qualified Diver for the Irish team for the 2015 World Championships, but shortly after this Athletics Ireland toughened their standard, making her time now outside the standard.
+The time qualified Sinead for the Irish team for the 2015 World Championships, but shortly after this Athletics Ireland toughened their standard, making her time now outside the standard.
 Australia was more accommodating and selected her for the world championships, where in the stifling heat of Beijing, she made her international debut placing a magnificent 21st.

 In 2017 she smashed her PBs including a 2:31.37 marathon in Nagoya, followed by placing 20th in the London World Championships.

-Over two years in 2018 and 2019, Diver compiled a breath-taking series of performances from 5000m to marathon as she destroyed her personal bests, matched it with the world’s best and leapt up the Australian all-time list.
+Over two years in 2018 and 2019, Sinead compiled a breath-taking series of performances from 5000m to marathon as she destroyed her personal bests, matched it with the world’s best and leapt up the Australian all-time list.

 She brought her 5000m PB down to 15:23 and was third in the national title.
 At 10,000m she won Zatopek and the Oceania titles, then placed 14th at the 2019 world championships setting PBs along the way highlighted by Doha’s time of 31:25.49 – fifth fastest Australian ever.
 Over the half-marathon, she won the 2018 national title and clocked two sub-69 minute times in Japan reaching a best of 68:50.